 Crack an egg into each cup, placing it on top of the sausage.

-Top each muffin cup with the remaining cheese, and bake for approximately 18 minutes until the cheese is melted and egg is cooked.
+Top each muffin cup with the remaining cheese, and bake for approximately 18 minutes until the cheese is melted and the egg is cooked.
 Let cool slightly before taking them out of the pan.

 CAN I USE JUST EGG WHITES?